Sardhendu/Sardhendu.github.io/README.md

     </div>
     <div class="twoColumn">
          <p>
             This project was aimed to analyze the factors led to the early re-admission of a diabetic patient.
 In addition, the model was trained to predict whether a diabetic patient would be re-admitted within the next 30 days.
-The data set was collected from <a href https://archive.ics.uci.edu/ml/index.php> UCI repository </a> and implements idea from the <a href https://www.hindawi.com/journals/bmri/2014/781670/> paper </a> published by the authors.
-The data analysis pipeline was build using Py-Spark. <br><br>Skills developed: Python, Py-Spark (MLlib)</br></br>
+The data set was collected from <a href="https://archive.ics.uci.edu/ml/index.php>UCI repository"</a> and implements idea from the <a href="https://www.hindawi.com/journals/bmri/2014/781670/"> paper </a> published by the authors.
+The data analysis pipeline was build using Py-Spark. <br><br>Skills developed: Python, Py-Spark (MLlib)<br><br>
          </p>
     </div>
 </div>